Easy Vanilla Almond Granola is crispy, crunchy, filling and makes a healthy breakfast or snack.

 - Combine oats, almonds, brown sugar and salt in a large heat-proof mixing bowl.
 Stir to combine

 - Meanwhile, put vegetable oil, honey and sugar in a small saucepan.
 Bring to a boil while stirring then reduce heat to simmer until combined.
 (Be careful, this is hot sugar).

 - Remove from heat and stir in vanilla.

-- Pour oil/honey/sugar/vanilla mixture over the oat mixture and stir quickly and well to combine.
+- Pour oil/honey/sugar/vanilla mixture over the oat mixture and stir quickly to combine.

-- Pour or spoon evenly over prepared sheet or pan and put in oven for 30 to 37 minutes, stirring every 10 minutes or so to avoid burning.
+- Pour or spoon evenly over prepared sheet or pan and put in oven for 30 minutes or until golden brown, stirring every 10 minutes or so to avoid burning.